TheDoctor0/capacitor-levelplay-ads/README.md

 > ⚠️ `initialize` and `requestConsentInfo` must complete **before** any
 > `loadInterstitial` / `loadRewarded` / `createBanner` call — ad loads are
 > rejected otherwise.

+---

+## ⚠️ Important Notices

+### 1. iOS integration paths
+CocoaPods is the primary, supported iOS integration path — it pulls the IronSource SDK via the podspec.
+Swift Package Manager is secondary; see `Package.swift` for details.
+Without the SDK the plugin still builds: all native SDK code is guarded and degrades to no-ops.

 ## API